PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

         - **check links are up to date** and **update links** for specific year-based documents to the new version (or even better, a stable ongoing link so you don't have to update it again in the future)
     2. *Technical Requirements* page

+        If your module has:

-        - **software/equipment needed**: check information on how to get the software/equipment and make sure the page is visible to students.
+        - **specific software/equipment needed**: check information on how to get the software/equipment and make sure the page is visible to students.
-        - **technical requirements**: delete the page or hide from students.
+        - **no technical requirements**: delete the page or hide from students.
     3. *Departmental pages*
     </br>The remaining pages contain departmental information; don't adapt, hide or delete these pages